ValdezFOmar/.dotfiles/notes/installation-guide.md

 ### Drivers

 Drivers for the graphics card are required to use Xorg, to see a list of drivers:

 ```sh
 pacman -Ss xf86-video
 ```

+> [!NOTE]
+> The Intel graphics driver may be buggy, consider using the default
+> drivers instead (no installation required and more than capable).

 ### Microcode

-A microcode package for the CPU is required.
+A microcode package for the CPU is recommended.

 - `amd-ucode` for AMD processors.
 - `intel-ucode` for Intel processors.